 And, it wasn’t good from the school’s point of view.

 Let’s just say when you’ve broken SEN laws and you try to cover your tracks it would be better to hold your hands up and accept the negligence.

 Certainly don’t fabricate evidence to prove your innocence.

 At the trial I shook with a mixture of nerves and adrenaline – for the first time in two years the truth was being told.

 I felt a weight had lifted off of my shoulders.

 Its damaging on the soul when you know you’re being oppressed.

 My case never fell apart and I didn’t stumble because it was the truth.

-When a child is prohibited from integrating with their peers, it doesn’t only affect them but their parents too.
-SEN parents are continuously excluded just like our children.
+When a child is prohibited from integrating with their peers, it doesn’t only affect them but their parents too – SEN parents are continuously excluded just like their children.